 Q. How’s your new WFH set up working for you?

 Rob: I have a dedicated office/study upstairs.
 I am, however, planning to extend my desk to provide more layout space and improve the ergonomics of my workstation.

 Zoe: I’m set up in my living room in front of the window.
 I have my work computer & chair home with me – and as always, a cup of tea close by.
 We’re currently renovating our house, so I am also surrounded by tools and building materials.

 Jessica: It is quite cosy and compact but I’m making it work.
 I re-organised my spare room to position my desk at the window.
 There’s nothing better than daylight to keep me focussed – and I enjoy seeing that there is still life outside of these 4 walls!

 Emma: I’ve taken over my husband’s study/our spare bedroom as I needed a proper desk for my work computer… Josh is now gallantly working with one of our garden chairs & table and his laptop in the living room.

 Jennifer: Initially I worked from my kitchen table while I waited for a new desk to arrive.
 Being in the same room for 12hrs a day through breakfast, lunch and dinner, it was difficult to switch off.
 However, I’m now settled at a new desk set up in our spare bedroom looking out on to the garden.

-Jim: I’ve taken over my children’s playroom and am surrounded by Lego!
+Jim: I’ve taken over my children’s playroom and am surrounded

 Q. Karen, you’re at home with school children – how are you finding it?